 The Forrest Kerr project is a unique Hydroelectric Run Of River Project.
-Instead of damming the entire river and impounding the water to create Hydroelectric power, Forrest Kerr consists of a diversion weir that channeled a portion of Forrest Kerr Creek where it met the Iskut River, through a tunnel where it passes through turbines to produce electricity before it is returned to the river.
+Instead of damming the entire river and impounding the water to create Hydroelectric power, Forrest Kerr consists of a diversion weir that channelled a portion of Forrest Kerr Creek where it met the Iskut River, through a tunnel where it passes through turbines to produce electricity before it is returned to the river.
 The project required approximately 250m³ of water per second to be diverted into the intake and tunnel structure.

 With a tight construction location, remote access (6 hours from the closest community), water management issues and snow conditions, BAT Construction Ltd. embraced the ardent tasks.